 The hotel is made up of three cozy itsy bitsy homes – each adorably-named Rosebud, Pearl, and Tandem.
 One look at the photos will make you want to snuggle up right now in Portland’s Alberta Arts District.
 The common area includes outdoor and covered seating, hammocks, and a BBQ complete with a fire pit.

 Caravan tiny house prices: Tiny houses are $145/night plus 12.5% lodging tax

 Have a budding forest ranger in your home?
-Climb up a ladder to an enclosed viewing platform, where your family can eat, sleep and watch lightning storms roil through Oregon skies.
+Climb up a ladder to an enclosed viewing platform, where your family can eat, sleep and watch lightning storms roll through Oregon skies.
 Oregon fire lookouts offer tight quarters, but amazing, expansive views — and are set in the middle of utter wilderness.
-Check out the Lake of the Woods lookout in Southern Oregon.

 Fire lookout pricing: $40 and up.

 Fire lookout best for ages: Ask when making a reservation if the fire lookout is a good match for your child — some are too steep for your child’s (or your) comfort, while others are very accessible.
 The fire lookout in the photo at right is suitable only for children ages 12 and up.

 Yurts are like the lovechild of a tent and a cabin.
 Oregon State Parks’ family-friendly yurts protect you from the elements, offer kitchens and covered porches.
 The deluxe yurts are the best bets for families – but book now (especially for Oregon Coast yurts), because they are very popular and can be booked up to a year in advance from 2 days to 9 months.

 Yurts best for ages: All ages